 UK Music has collected information from Government and funding bodies for businesses affected by coronavirus.

-Due to the spread of covid-19 all non-essential businesses were ordered to close.
-These restrictions are now in the process of being lifted.
-However the implementation of public health measures to control the spread of covid-19 is a devolved matter, therefore while the UK Government makes the rules for England, in Wales, Scotland and Northern Ireland their own Governments have the power the make and enforce their own rules.
+The implementation of public health measures to control the spread of COVID-19 is a devolved matter, therefore while the UK Government makes the rules for England, in Wales, Scotland and Northern Ireland their own Governments have the power to make and enforce their own rules.

 Coronavirus Job Retention Scheme

-If you are a business that has been forced to close to the coronavirus pandemic, the Government has launched a Coronavirus Job Retention Scheme to cover a portion the wages of your workers who were on pay roll as of 19th March, backdated from 1st March.
+If you are a business that has been forced to close to the coronavirus pandemic, the Government has launched a Coronavirus Job Retention Scheme to cover a portion of the wages of your workers who were on pay roll as of 19th March, backdated from 1st March.
 You need to make a claim under this by 1st November, workers can still do some work under this scheme.
 If the worker is still in employment at the company by January 1st the business may be entitled to a Job Retention Bonus of £1,000. for more information please check here.